 Second in our list of 10 great WWI movies is this American silent film about the Great War.
 Interestingly, its director, William A. Wellman, was an experienced WWI pilot.
 There is even a story that Paramount Pictures had hired him at the time of the filming since he was the only established director to have had experience of war and flying.

 Well, Director Wellman did deliver as Wings turned out to have very elaborate and realistic flight and air combat sequences.

-Wings went on to win the very first Oscar for Best Picture.
-Furthermore, it stirred controversy as it broke new ground, featuring nudity and a scene with two men kissing.
+Wings went on to win the very first Oscars for Best Picture.
+Furthermore, it stirred controversy as it was the very first to feature nudity and a scene with two kissing men.

 3. All Quiet on the Western Front (1930)